HeyMaximus/Mordecai/README.md

 ```
 brew services list
 ```
-<u>Windows</u>
+### Windows

 An interactive installer can be accessed [here](https://www.postgresql.org/download/windows).

 NOTE: Initial install may ask to set a username and/or password.
 Please take note of these information.
-They will need to be provided to the .env file for the server to successfully connect to the database.
+They will need to be provided to the `.env` file for the server to successfully connect to the database.

 Unless changed, the default user for PostgreSQL after a fresh installation is: <b>postgres</b>

-Depending on the system and version, the default password is left empty or: <b>postgres</b>
+Depending on the system and version, the default password is left empty or is: <b>postgres</b>

-### `.env` Configuration
+## `.env` Configuration
 An `example.env` is provided to offer more configuration options.
 Rename to `.env` for file to take effect.
 - `DB_USER`, `DB_PASSWORD`, and `DB_NAME` must be provided if they are different than expected default PostgreSQL values on the local system.
 ```
-//BEFORE
+//BEFORE rename
 example.env

 //AFTER rename